vdhamer/Photo-Club-Hub/.github/README.md

 The identifier should preferably match the English translation for practical reasons but, technically speaking, doesn't need be.
 Question: so what happens if an expertise string in a `Level2.json` file does _not_ occur in the list of expertises in the `Level0.json` file?
 Answer: it is shown as an error (gray?) in the user interface, thus prompting the user to fix the issue.
-The expertise reverts to the standard color as soon as that problem is resolved.
+The expertise reverts to the "supported" color as soon as that problem is resolved.
 Rationale: you might enter a typo ("Landscapes" instead of "Landscape").
-But it also signals a "non-standard" term (e.g., using "Scenery" or "Desert" instead of "Landscape").
+But it also signals a unsupported term (e.g., using "Scenery" or "Desert" instead of "Landscape").
 </p>

 > Note that the `birthday`, `website`, `isDeceased`, `photographerImage`, and `expertises` fields are technically special